What is a pr in gym?

 Pay heed to signs of fatigue or discomfort.
 Pushing through pain can lead to injuries.
 It is vital to know when to stop and when to seek professional advice.

-See also How to get free gym membership?
+See also How to Relieve Buttock Muscle Pain

 Conclusion